-- A. For Initial Promotion to Initial Level Supervisory Positions in the Post Office Branch of the Postal Field Service - 1.
-Written Examination.
-An employee's name will be placed on an eligibility list (register) upon successfully passing an appropriate written examination prescribed by the Post Office Department. - 2.
-Eligibility To Take the Written Examination.
-Any career regular or career substitute employee in the Post Office Branch of the Postal Field Service (except substitute rural carrier), at PFS-3 or higher who has a total of four (4) or more years of career service in the clerk, letter carrier, mailhandler, rural carrier, or special delivery messenger craft or in a combination of those crafts, is eligible.
-Any regular or career substitute employee in a branch of the service other than the Post Office Branch, i.e., Motor Vehicle or Maintenance (Custodial), who has a total of five (5) or more years of career service in the clerk, letter carrier, mailhandler, rural carrier, or special delivery messenger craft or a combination of those crafts, is eligible.
-Any PFS-3 employee in order to be eligible must have passed the clerk-carrier examination. - 3.
-Standing on List (Register).
-An eligible employee's standing on the list (register) is determined by his score on the written examination supplemented by service credit.
-Service credit is computed by adding to his written examination score on the eligible list (register) one-half (1/2) point for each full year of postal service not to exceed 27 years.
-Military service is creditable as service credit provided military service interrupted continuous postal service. - 4.
-Establishment of Lists (Registers).
-Lists (registers) prescribed by this section shall be established at all post offices which have twenty-five (25) or more employees at the time an examination is given.
+- 2. Eligibility to Participate in Written Examination - a.
+Any career regular or career substitute employee in the Post Office Branch of the Postal Field Service (except substitute rural carrier), at PFS-4 or higher who has a total of four (4) or more years of career service in the clerk, letter carrier, mailhandler, rural carrier, or special delivery messenger craft or in a combination of those crafts, is eligible.
+Any career egular or career substitute employee in a branch of the service other than the Post Office Branch, i.e., Motor Vehicle or Maintenance (Custodial), who has a total of five (5) or more years of career service in the clerk, letter carrier, mailhandler, rural carrier, or special delivery messenger craft or a combination of those crafts, is eligible.
+Any PFS-4 employee in order to be eligible must have passed the clerk-carrier examination. - b.
+When there are fewer than 3 eligibles on the register the Installation Head may request the examination be reopened.
+When the examination is reopened, the service requirements stated in 2a above will be reduced to 3 years for employees in the Branch and 5 years for employees not currently in the Branch. - c.
+When there are fewer than 3 eligibles on the register as a result of a reopened examination, the Installation Head may request the examination be reopened for the second time.
+When the examination is reopened for the second time, the service requirement stated in 2a above will be reduced to 2 years for employees in the Branch and 5 years for employees not currently in the Branch.